yasoob/personal_blog/content/posts/using-python-to-post-stories-on-instagram.md

 Conclusion
 ----------

 That's it!
 I hope you find this super short tutorial useful.
 If you are interested in making more fun stuff similar to this, make sure you buy my book: [Practical Python Projects](https://feld.to/ppp).
-I will see you in the next article! :joy: :wave:
+I will see you in the next article! :wave: